Christopher-Zeng/ee599-project-cuda-impl/README.md

 ## Environment Requirments
 ### Running Platform
 Computing cluster with Slurm enabled.
 This project requires CUDA GPU support.
-Ideally, the GPU model should be Volta or higher (Volta/Turing/A100).
+Ideally, the GPU architecture should be Volta or higher (Volta/Turing/Ampere).

 ### Modules
 - Python 3.6 or higher
 - PyTorch LTS (1.8.2)
 - CUDA 10.2 or higher
-- gcc 8.3
+- gcc 8.3 or higher

 ## Project Structures
 ### ./src